Coders-Care/dmmjobcontrol/README.md

 ## Documentation
 You can read the documentation online at http://mixedcase.nl/projects/dmmjobcontrol/.

-## Support
-Please see [the documentation's support page](http://mixedcase.nl/projects/dmmjobcontrol/support) for information about reporting bugs, requesting new features and contributing to JobControl.
-As I don't use PHP or TYPO3 myself anymore, I'm basically only fixing critical bugs, all other development will have to come from the community.

 ## License
 JobControl is free software under the terms of the